Last updated on April 16th, 2023 at 03:01 pm

 Step 4.
 Think About When You Want To Go

-If you are restricted on when you go, for instance, if you’re a school teacher or student and you can only go in the summer, then you will want to think about where are the best places to go on the dates you can go.
+If you are restricted on when you go, for instance, if you’re a school teacher or student and you can only go in the holidays, then you will want to think about where are the best places to go on the dates you can go.

-If you are taking a short trip, but aren’t restricted on when, then the continent is your oyster, so to speak!
+If you are taking a short trip, but aren’t restricted on when, then the continent is your oyster.

 If you are planning to take a longer trip that covers multiple countries, it will be difficult to be everywhere at the ‘perfect’ time so maybe base your trip around a few key events or activities.

 I based my first big Africa trip on the fact that I wanted to climb Kilimanjaro in July and then planned the rest from there.

-Just be aware that prices are often higher during high (usually the European summertime, South African school holidays and around Christmas and New year) season, as with most other destinations around the world.
+Just be aware that prices are often higher during high season (usually the European summertime, South African school holidays and around Christmas and New year), as with most other destinations around the world.

 The weather in different countries can make a big impact on your trip.
 Google ‘best time to go to…’ and it will bring up the results you need.

-Going slightly out of season is usually fine (and cheaper), and most things stay open all year, but make sure you check that the things you want to do are available out of season.
+Going slightly out of season is usually fine (and cheaper), and most things stay open all year, but make sure you check that the things you want to do are still available out of season.